gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Automatic configuration of Groovy dependency used by GroovyCompile and Groovydoc tasks

-The `groovy-base` plugin now automatically detects the Groovy dependency used on the class path of any `GroovyCompile` or `Groovydoc` task, and adds a corresponding dependency declaration (e.g. `org.codehaus.groovy:groovy-all:2.0.5`) for the task's `groovyClasspath`.
+The `groovy-base` plugin now automatically detects the Groovy dependency used on the class path of any `GroovyCompile` or `Groovydoc` task, and appropriately configures the task's `groovyClasspath`.
 As a consequence, the Groovy dependency can now be configured directly for the configuration(s) that need it, and it is no longer necessary to use the `groovy` configuration.